staceykeating/hatch/README.md

 # hatch

-A virtual travel planner website built with ReactJS and a Ruby on Rails back-end.
+A virtual travel planner web application built with ReactJS and a Ruby on Rails back-end.

 ## Product Screenshots